 French Baroque Artists

-Where Caravaggio’s paintings depict emotional intensity, La Tour’s paintings depict an emotional stillness.
-His subject matter was of religious figures and narratives.
-Examples of his artworks include The Penitent Magdalene (c.
+What made La Tour’s paintings different was his simplified approach and rendering of figures.
+He was known for depicting scenes that feature candlelit settings.
+Where Caravaggio’s paintings depicted emotional intensity, La Tour’s paintings depicted an emotional stillness.
+His subject matter included religious figures and narratives.
+Famous examples of his artworks include The Penitent Magdalene (c.
 1640), Joseph the Carpenter (1642), Nativity (1644), and The Newborn Christ (1645).

 The Penitent Magdalene (c.
 1640) by de la Tour; Georges de La Tour, Public domain, via Wikimedia Commons